Support the revitalization of Indigenous cultures by choosing The Original Original

 - Be at least 51% Indigenous-owned

-- Offer a visitor-ready or export-ready experience
+- Offer a business-ready, visitor-ready, or export-ready experience

 How long has Project RISE certification been around?

 The Project RISE certification program was first conceived of in 2019, and the program was officially launched in 2022.
-It is a collaboration between the Indigenous Tourism Association of Canada (ITAC) and Tourism HR Canada.
+It is a collaboration between the Indigenous Tourism Association of Canada and Tourism HR Canada.
 Click here to find out more about Project RISE.